microsoft/AzureAutomanage/LinuxPrivatePreview.md

 ## Known limitations of private preview
 1. At the time of writing of this document, ineligible Linux distributions are not filtered out automatically.
 Please ensure that the VM you are onboarding is running a supported Linux distribution.
 We are actively working to include unsupported distributions in the eligibility UI and expect this will be resolved during the private preview timeframe.
 If you do try to onboard an unsupported distribution, be aware that some best practices services may not be properly configured for your VM.
 1. Guest Configuration will apply the AzureLinuxBaseline to your VM in audit-only mode, and will not attempt to remediate any non-compliance.
 In other words, you will be able to view the applied baseline on your VM via Guest Assignments in the portal, but non-compliant items won’t automatically be fixed for you.
 You will need to manually remediate if you would like to be aligned with the Azure Linux baseline.
 Automatic remediation is planned for delivery before Automanage is generally available.
 More details about Guest Configuration are available here.
-1. Currently, once onboarded, the Automanage backend does not check your VM(s) draft status.
-In other words, if your configuration drifts away from the recommended best practices configuration, Automanage is unable to bring it back into conformance.
-This functionality is code-complete and is currently rolling out.
-We expect rollout to complete within a week or two of the time of writing.

 ## Feedback
 The private preview phase is the perfect time for you to influence the direction of Automanage for Linux as we work to bring it to the public preview and GA phases.
 Feel free to reach out to Alfred Sin (alsin@microsoft.com),  Dean Wells (deanwe@microsoft.com), or Meagan McCrory (memccror@microsoft.com) with any questions or feedback at any point in time.